| |

 as a rich Burgundy climaxing in a transparent Rosé.
 Gorgeous

-......... and, of course, its a Vestax guitar so it
+......... and, of course, as a Vestax guitar so it

 plays wonderfully and sounds just right.